OmiyaGames/omiya-games-embed-webgl-template/README.md

   ]
 }
 ```

-### Installing WebGL Template
+This should update the Package Manager with all the available versions of this package.

+## Configuration

-Utilizing the template requires importing the files, moving them to folder `Assets/WebGLTemplates`, and finally setting up the Player settings to utilize the template.
+Utilizing the template requires importing the files, moving them to folder `Assets/WebGLTemplates`, and finally setting up the WebGL Player settings.

 #### Step 1: Import the Template